isomerpages/pa-chingay/_chingay50-stories/Ong Choon Mui.md

 **The First Chingay Parade**

-“When we got the offer to perform during Chingay, we just rehearsed according to our roles,” shares Madam Ong.
+“When we got the offer to perform during Chingay, we just rehearsed according to our roles”, shares Madam Ong.
 “It's very exciting because it was our first time.
 Our trainers arranged practice three days a week, day to night.
 Tough, but we enjoyed the process.”

 On parade day, all performers gathered at Jalan Besar Stadium on the morning.
 Madam Ong recalls, “People from all walks of life lined the streets with parents carrying their children.